ContextMapper/contextmapper.github.io/_docs/modeling-tools/rapid-ooad.md

 <a target="_blank" href="/img/derive-subdomain-from-ur-1.png">![Derive Subdomain from User Requirements (Context Menu)](/img/derive-subdomain-from-ur-1.png)</a>

-A dialog allows you then to choose your domain (declare the domain first) and define the name of the subdomain that shall be created:
+A dialog then allows you to choose your domain (declare the domain first) and define the name of the subdomain that shall be created:

 *Note:* It is also possible to select an already existing Subdomain.
-In this case the transformation will only re-create the elements inside the Subdomain which do not already exist.
+In this case the transformation will only re-create the elements inside the Subdomain that do not exist already.
 You can update a Subdomain with new user stories or use cases iteratively without loosing your manual changes this way.

 <a target="_blank" href="/img/derive-subdomain-from-ur-2.png">![Derive Subdomain from User Requirements (Domain Definition Dialog)](/img/derive-subdomain-from-ur-2.png)</a>